Cyprianchux/chiprian/README.md

-# WeddingXperience Website
+# ChiPrian Website

-A responsive built to showcase photos, videos, and highlights of Chidinma & Cyprian’s wedding (22nd October, 2022).
+A responsive built to showcase photos, videos, and highlights of Chidinma & Cyprian’s weddingXperience (22nd October, 2022).

 This project demonstrates front-end web development with HTML, CSS, and JavaScript, featuring a responsive navigation menu, interactive UI elements, and modern design principles.